The unique risks of audio deepfakes

 The research on this is pretty damning.

 This makes sense when you think about what we actually listen for.
-Humans rely on heuristics like prosody and conversational flow—exactly the things modern TTS models are trained to nail.
-Add phone line compression, background noise, or emotional distress to the mix, and you've created perfect conditions for audio-based social engineering.
+Humans rely on heuristics like prosody and conversational flow, which are exactly the things modern TTS models are trained to nail.
+Add phone line compression, background noise, or emotional distress to the mix and you've created perfect conditions for audio social engineering.

 Machine learning detectors dramatically outperform humans.
 Systems like DeepSonar reported ~98% accuracy across various datasets and noise conditions.
 Other real-time detectors have hit over 99% frame-level accuracy on in-distribution data.
 The ASVspoof challenges have shown steady improvement in classifier performance across rounds.

-But here's the catch: a 2024 review in Cybersecurity (SpringerOpen) found that detector performance can degrade by an average of 48% when facing "unseen" conditions (see also the ASVspoof 2025 overview).
-That means:
+But the generalization problem is severe.
+A 2024 review in Cybersecurity (SpringerOpen) found that detector performance can degrade by an average of 48% when facing unseen conditions (see also the ASVspoof 2025 overview).
+That degradation shows up when the detector encounters audio from a generator it hasn't been trained on, different codecs, channels, or compression artifacts, or even light post-processing.

 The threat is getting worse, fast